How to Help with Homework

 Give Guidance Don’t Give Answers

-Give your kid some guidance on his homework without doing his work for him.
-If stuck on a math problem, use different numbers to walk him through an example, and let him try the problem over again.
-If he’s stuck on a writing project help with an introduction to get the momentum going but let him stretch his imagination to continue.
+Give your child some guidance on his homework without doing his work for him.
+If he’s stuck on a math problem, use different numbers to walk him through an example.
+Then, let him try the problem over again.
+If he’s stuck on a writing project, help with an introduction to get the momentum going, but let him stretch his imagination to continue.

 Review His Work

 It’s okay to check your child’s work when he’s finished an assignment, but don’t correct answers for him.
-If you see a mistake, you can point it out, but don’t fix it yourself.
-To encourage his independence, you can help him create a “proofing checklist” with spelling, grammar, and math rules that he can use to review his homework on his own.
-Your role is to help your child become a self-sufficient student, not to ensure that he has perfect homework.
-After helping him create good study habits, stop stepping in, even if it means he gets a couple bad grades.
+If you see a mistake, you can point it out but don’t fix it yourself.
+You can help create a “proofing checklist” to encourage your child’s independence.
+This can include spelling, grammar, and math rules that your child can use to review homework independently.
+Your role is to help your child become a self-sufficient student, not ensure he has perfect homework.
+After helping create good study habits, stop stepping in, even if it means they get a couple of bad grades.

 To be successful in the long run, the responsibility to do work must be his or hers, not yours.